sysfce2/AviSynth_masktools/README.md

   under specific circumstances, due to using video frame pointers which were already released from memory
 - no special function names for high bit depth filters
 - filters are auto registering their mt mode as MT_NICE_FILTER for Avisynth+
-- Avisynth+ high bit depth support (incl. planar RGB, but color spaces with alpha plane are not yet supported) All filters are now supporting 10, 12, 14, 16 bits and float Threshold and sc_value parameters are scaled automatically to the current bit depth (v2.2.5-) from a default 8-bit value.
+- Avisynth+ high bit depth support (incl. planar RGB, color spaces with alpha plane are supported from v2.2.7) All filters are now supporting 10, 12, 14, 16 bits and float Threshold and sc_value parameters are scaled automatically to the current bit depth (v2.2.5-) from a default 8-bit value.
   Default range of such parameters can be overridden to 8-16 bits or float.